-ATV batteries are not all the same and differ in battery technology used, rated capacity, physical dimensions, weight, and terminal style.
+ATV batteries are not all the same and differ in battery technology, rated capacity, physical dimensions, weight, and terminal style.
 Key properties such as price, maintenance requirements, life expectancy, mounting orientation, and self-discharge rate vary depending on battery type.

 What Are the Most Common ATV Battery Types?